 Another massive glass installation resides in Justice, Illinois.
 The art is located in a temple in Resurrection Cemetery, which is most popularly known for being the haunting site of Resurrection Mary, a hitchhiking ghost that hangs out at the cemetery’s gate.
 According to the Guinness Book of World Records, it is the largest stained glass window in the world at 22,381 square feet in 2,448 panels.
 Construction began on these in the early 1960s by Pixel Studio.

-The design of the building is reminiscent of a classic Greek temple with an inner temple behind the colonnade made entirely of stained glass walls.
+The design of the building (below is reminiscent of a classic Greek temple with an inner temple behind the colonnade made entirely of stained glass walls.
 These walls were constructed in the dalle de verre fashion.
 Dalle de verre is French for "glass slab."
 In this technique thick slabs of glass are broken with a hammer and then joined together in a matrix of concrete and epoxy resin.

 A second style is nonrepresentational, assembling a window that doesn’t represent anything identifiable.